Samsung Galaxy Note20 and Note20 Ultra: Best launch deals, pricing, trade-in values, and availability

 AT&T

-- Pre-order offer, ending 8/20: For a limited time, new and existing AT&T customers that trade in an eligible smartphone can get the Note20 5G for free ($1000 credit) when they buy it on a 30-month installment plan with an AT&T unlimited plan.
+- Deal: For a limited time, new and existing AT&T customers that trade in an eligible smartphone can get the Note20 5G for free ($1000 credit) when they buy it on a 30-month installment plan with an AT&T unlimited plan.
 AT&T has a list of eligible devices but won't tell you how much any of them is worth upfront.
 Yes, that's very annoying when you're trying to budget for a new, expensive phone.

 - Buy: